Last Updated on January 7, 2022 by Chenée Lewis

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

 Happy Holidays!
-I think it’s well established that I love baking cookies.
+I think it's well established that I love baking cookies.
 And this is my favorite time of year because I have a great excuse to make lots of them!
-So when I reached the last day of my 12 Days of Christmas Cookies series yesterday, I couldn’t let it end just yet!
-Today, I’m sharing some of my favorite recipes from some of the best food bloggers and recipe developers around to make sure that you’ve got all the cookies you need for your cookie exchange!
+Today, I'm sharing some of my favorite recipes from some of the best food bloggers and recipe developers around to make sure that you've got all the best cookies for a cookie exchange!

 Vegan - Gluten-Free - Refined Sugar Free

 These gluten-free thumbprint cookies with Raspberry Jam come together in less than 20 minutes!
 These decadent cookies are the perfect Christmas treat that everyone will enjoy!

 These pie crust cookies are the easiest and best cookies for cookie exchange swaps!
 They're made with store-bought pie crust and just a few more ingredients, and come out crisp, buttery, and flaky and swirled with cinnamon and sugar!
 Plus, the recipe includes instructions for a vanilla icing AND a salted caramel dipping sauce!

 These Christmas Sugar Cookies are simple, soft, and buttery!
 They bake up perfectly shaped, stay soft and tasty for days, and are fantastic to cover in sweet icing.
 These sugar cookies are perfect for your cookie exchange and to give away as gifts for the holidays!